 As a speaker and trainer Betty has spoken to and taught thousands of individuals that are inspired to create a future of good.
-Betty is a gifted speaker, her audiences find her thought provoking, humorous and inspiring.
-Known for creating many “A Ha!” moments in her speaking engagements, audiences find that Betty has the rare ability of synthesizing technical complex information and communicating it in a clear, useful and systematic way.
+Betty is a gifted speaker, her audiences find her thought-provoking, humorous and inspiring.
+Known for creating many “A-Ha!” moments in her speaking engagements, audiences find that Betty has the rare ability to synthesize technical complex information and communicating it in a clear, useful and systematic way.

 Betty has a background that includes a master’s certificate black belt in Lean Six Sigma; she is trained in foresight, futurism, human-centered design, agile and blockchain and is a member of the Chartered Professional Accountants of Ontario since 2013.
 She received the designation of Fellow by CPA Ontario in 2018.

 By combining her diverse background in foresight, finance, data, and technology with her years of experience working with organizations that are striving to make the world a better place, Betty has gained a unique lens on the challenges and opportunities in creating a future of good.